milleisole/flussu_open_v4.1.20250205/README.md

     the OCR and OCR-ri folders with "WebServer User" write permissions

 then:

 5. create database (see /Docs/install folder)
 6. add apache2 config (see /Docs/install folder)
    at this stage we do not have IIS config needs

 then use the following command at prompt:

 7. apt-get install chromium-chromedriver firefox-geckodriver (non mandatory, it is needed if you want to use the scraping functions)
 8. composer install

+configure your installation:

+9. use the file ".env.sample" rename to ".env" then open with a text editor and configure as you need/wish

-Open a browser and call flussu server to check version and update the database.
+Open a browser and call flussu server to check version and update the database:

-9. http(s)://yourwebsite.com/api.php/checkversion
+10. http(s)://yourwebsite.com/api.php/checkversion